gerner/stellarpunk/designs/combat.md

 detect with active sensors.

 Passive sesnsors are much less effective.
-They can detect some objects very easily (e.g. ships with active transponders, massive objects like asteroids, etc.).
-In some cases craft with active sensors might be hard to detect with passive sensors.
+They can detect some objects very easily, e.g. ships with active transponders, massive objects like asteroids, etc. In some cases craft with active sensors might be hard to detect with passive sensors.
 But generally active sensors give away position information to passive sensors.
 Passive sensors have a very hard time detecting other craft with passive sensors.